 Regarding the shots inside the Winden Cave, it seems like they were done in the Unicorn Cave in the Harz region here in Germany.
 This makes sense since there are no rock formations like those around Berlin and Brandenburg.
 The outside area, where you can see the entry to the cave system, is fake, and the cave is not natural.

-What you can see in the series is a mixture of CGI and a set built in a forest between Tremsdorf and Saarmund in Brandenburg, south of Berlin.
+The series combines CGI with a set built in a forest between Tremsdorf and Saarmund in Brandenburg, south of Berlin.

-On a cold December day, we took a train to Berlin-Wannsee, met with the guys from Canal Alemanizando, and, from there, we took a regional train to Potsdam-Rehbrücke.
-We took a bus in the direction of the Nuthe-Nieplitz-Niederung nature reserve, where we found the Winden Cave.
+On a cold December day, we took a train to Berlin-Wannsee, met with the guys from Canal Alemanizando, and then took a regional train to Potsdam-Rehbrücke.
+We then took a bus to the Nuthe-Nieplitz-Niederung nature reserve, where we found the Winden Cave.

 The forest around the place is beautiful, and after a few minutes of walking surrounded by trees, we saw some familiar shapes in the distance.
 A ravine looked like something we had seen before, and once we grabbed a reference picture from the series, we knew we were in the right place.

-Too bad we didn’t manage to see the set built for the series, and we didn’t see anything in the forest that pointed out that this is where the Winden Cave is.
-But, if you pay attention to the shape of the trees where the cave entry should be, you know this is the right place.
+It’s too bad we didn’t manage to see the set built for the series, and we didn’t see anything in the forest that pointed out that this is where the Winden Cave is.
+But if you pay attention to the shape of the trees where the cave entry should be, you know this is the right place.

 It was a relief for us to finally go where the Winden Cave is.
 This hobby of ours where we try to find the locations in the Dark can be a little frustrating, but sometimes, we find cool places like this one.
 If you want to go there as well, you should follow the map below, and that is it.